-This sacred tree is associated with the cycle of life, death, and rebirth.
+This sacred tree is associated with life, death, and rebirth cycles.
 The ancient Greeks believed that the first grove of elms was born around Orpheus.
 It’s the tree of Hermes, consecrated to Saturn.
 In Northern European lore, The elm was looked at as the tree of the goblins that guarded the graves of the dead.

 Elm Tree Meaning

 It is a “feminine” plant according to Germanic mythology, where it went by its ancient name of “Embla”, the elm represents the name of the first woman born.

 For the ancient Greeks and Romans, the elm was the tree of Oneiros, the son of the night and God of dreams.
 The elm was the tree of sleep, dreams, and death for them.
 Due to this powerful meaning within these cultures, the elm was said to have oracle powers – a psychic tree that was believed to possess the ability to predict future events.

 In French folklore, the elm was considered the “tree of justice”.
 Underneath its branches, judges reflected and received inspiration for how they would rule.